undergrad-lab-at-berkeley/ulab_2024/README.md

 # ulab_2024

 Welcome to the beginning of your Python journey in ULAB!
-Here is the schedule for the 2024-2025 school year:
+Here is the schedule for the 2024-2025 school year: \
+\

-Fall Semester (2024):
+Fall Semester (2024): \
-9/16 - Install Anaconda + Intro Topics
+9/16 - Install GitBash + Intro Topics \
-9/23 - Install GitBash + Command Line + Research Literacy
+9/23 - The Terminal +  + Research Literacy
-9/30 - SSH Keys (*pain*) + GitHub (Push/Pull)
+9/30 - GitHub push/pull
 10/7 - Data Types + Functions
 10/14 - Latex + Mental Health
 10/21 - Conditionals + Loops